 medicines that lower your heart rate such as beta blockers

 Before taking this medicine

-You should not use Somatuline Depot if you are allergic to lanreotide.
+You should not use Somatuline Depo if you are allergic to lanreotide.

-To make sure Somatuline Depot is safe for you, tell your doctor if you have:
+To make sure Somatuline Depot is safe for you, tell your doctor if you have ever had:

 diabetes (your diabetes medicine may need to be adjusted);

 liver or kidney disease;

 It is not known whether lanreotide will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Somatuline Depo may affect fertility (your ability to have children) in women.